-- The Foundation will award up to 10 scholarships to Wynn Las Vegas employees or dependents of employees and up to 5 scholarships to Encore Boston Harbor employees or dependents2 of employees.
+- The Wynn Employee Foundation will award up to 10 scholarships to Wynn Las Vegas employees or dependents of employees and up to 5 scholarships to Encore Boston Harbor employees or dependents of employees.
 The number of scholarships awarded is subject to change at the discretion of the Wynn Employee Foundation Board of Directors.

 - Scholarship recipients are awarded up to $7,500 per academic year.
-The scholarship will provide financial assistance for tuition, fees, and books.
-Award amounts are at the discretion of the Wynn Employee Foundation Board of Directors.
+The scholarship will provide financial assistance for tuition, fees, books, e-books, and online platform subscriptions that are required per the class syllabus.
+A scholarship award may not be used for room and board.
+The award amounts are at the discretion of the Wynn Employee Foundation Board of Directors.